Frequently Asked Questions

 What types of donors use GiveWell's research?

 GiveWell serves donors who want to accomplish as much good as possible with their donations.
-These donors rely on GiveWell's research and have confidence that when they donate to GiveWell's top charities they are supporting outstanding organizations that have a significant impact on people's lives.
+These donors rely on GiveWell's research to help them support outstanding organizations that have a significant impact on people's lives.

 GiveWell does not serve donors who want to know whether a particular charity is legitimate or are interested in a charitable cause that isn't already on our research agenda.